MSJYYT/tensorflow-nlp/README.md

 			   which is decent for its simplicity, efficiency and low-cost

+			2. we show tfidf + logistic regression can be improved to 90.1% by knowledge distillation

-			2. we show fasttext model is able to reach 90% accuracy
+			3. we show fasttext model is able to reach 90% accuracy

-			3. we show cnn-based model is able to improve the accuracy to 91.7%
+			4. we show cnn-based model is able to improve the accuracy to 91.7%

-			4. we show rnn-based model is able to improve the accuracy to 92.6%
+			5. we show rnn-based model is able to improve the accuracy to 92.6%

-			5. we show pretrained model (bert) is able to improve the accuracy to 94%
+			6. we show pretrained model (bert) is able to improve the accuracy to 94%

-			6. we show pretrained model (roberta) is able to improve the accuracy to 94.7%
+			7. we show pretrained model (roberta) is able to improve the accuracy to 94.7%

-			7. we use back-translation, label smoothing, cyclical lr as training helpers
+			8. we use back-translation, label smoothing, cyclical lr as training helpers
 			```

 	* [Text Matching（文本匹配）](https://github.com/zhedongzheng/finch#text-matching)